HJBerwick/HJBerwick.github.io/_posts/2024-04-19-Earthquake-Tracking-Dashboard-Using-Tableau.md

 ### Context <a name="overview-context"></a>

 Our client would like to better analyse and visualise global earthquake patterns.
-To do this,they have provided us with a 30-day sample of data and have asked that we build an initial proof of concept.
+To do this, they have provided us with a 30-day sample of data and have asked that we build an initial proof of concept.
 This would need to take the form of a single dashboard which includes the following features:

 * A list of the top 10 largest earthquakes
 * A breakdown of the percentage of earthquakes that occurred in each broad location